profmdipierro/cpsc445/assignment03/README.md

     ATG 2
     (+2 points)

+9) In the file "README.txt" derive the Speedup formula for the above code as function of tB and tL (assume the fastest network topology for each step)

+   (+1 points)

-7) Extra credit.
+10) Extra credit.
 Copy the dna_parse into dna_genes.cpp and modify the code as follows:

     The program should read from "dna.txt" a string containing ATGC chars.
     It should break the sequence into triplets (ATGTGATAC.. -> [ATG, TGA, TAC])